cloudevents/spec/cloudevents/working-drafts/xml-format.md

 Where an event (or batch of events) is represented as a complete XML document, an XML document preamble SHOULD be included to ensure deterministic processing.

+XML comments are permitted anywhere within an XML representation of a CloudEvent or CloudEvent batch, and MUST be ignored during processing.

 ## 2. Attributes

 The CloudEvents type system is mapped to a set of CloudEvent specific